A question at the Paris Air Show: Will Boeing CEO Muilenburg survive?

 Slattery said that with Airbus also expected next year to launch a higher-weight version of its A330neo at the top end of the NMA market, Boeing may have to launch the NMA to have some kind of answer.
 But it’s unpredictable, he said, because there are many variables.

 “Does Muilenburg stay in the job?
 If not, does a new CEO launch a new airplane within his first year?
 That’s never happened at Boeing,” he said.
-“If the MAX is held up for 6 to 9 months, can the board credibly launch a new airplane?”
+“If the MAX is held up for six to nine months, can the board credibly launch a new airplane?”

 “It’s really difficult,” Slattery said, expressing some indirect sympathy for Boeing.
 “It’s the most complex time for Seattle in my 30 years in the business.”